Tashan Oakley-Boothe: Tottenham Hotspur

 Oakley-Boothe was born in Lambeth and attended Canonbury Primary School and Highbury Grove School.
 He joined the Tottenham Hotspur academy team on 1 July 2017, and was called up to senior team by Mauricio Pochettino for a pre-season tour.
 On 22 July 2017, Oakley-Boothe made his first senior appearance for Tottenham against Paris Saint-Germain in 2017 International Champions Cup pre-season match.

-He made his first-team debut for Tottenham in a 1–0 win against Barnsley in the EFL Cup on 19 September 2017, replacing Dele Alli in added time.
-Oakley-Boothe remained with Spurs' under-23 side in 2018–19 and 2019–20.
+Oakley-Boothe made his first-team debut for Tottenham Hotspur in a 1–0 win against Barnsley in the EFL Cup on 19 September 2017, replacing Dele Alli in added time.
+He remained with Spurs' under-23 side in 2018–19 and 2019–20.
 During this time he played in the EFL Trophy, in which he scored his first senior goal, in a 1–1 draw with Colchester United.

 He rejected a new contract offer from Spurs in January 2020.

 Stoke City

 Oakley-Boothe joined Stoke City on 31 January 2020 signing a three-and-a-half-year contract for an undisclosed fee.
 He made his debut for Stoke on 7 March 2020 in a 5–1 victory against Hull City, a match in which he provided the assist for Nick Powell for Stoke's fifth goal.
-He made his first start for the club the final day of the season on 22 July 2020, in a 4–1 win against Nottingham Forest.
+Oakley-Boothe made his first start for the club the final day of the season on 22 July 2020, in a 4–1 win against Nottingham Forest.
 In the 2020–21 campaign, he suffered a season-ending back injury at the start of April.
 He was released by Stoke at the end of the 2022–23 season.